samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 Notice we are calling `displayNote` in `viewWillAppear` rather than the previously supplied `viewDidLoad`.
 What is the difference you may ask yourself?

- - **viewDidLoad** is called once upon initilization.
+ - **viewDidLoad** is called once upon initialization.
- - **viewWillAppear** is called everytime the view is about to be displayed to ensure it is always refreshed.
+ - **viewWillAppear** is called every time the view is about to be displayed.
+This ensures it is always refreshed.

 We are going to make one more modification before running our app and trying out all these changes.

-When we selet the `New Note View Controller` we want to be able to create an empty `Note` and hold onto it for saving later but also make it accessible in the `Note Display View Controller`
+When we select the `New Note View Controller` we want to be able to create an empty `Note` and hold onto it for saving later, but also make it accessible in the `Note Display View Controller`.

 > [action]
 > Open `NewNoteViewController` and modify the `prepareForSegue` function to read as follows: